ESAI-CEU-UCH/kaggle-epilepsy/README.md

    whole segment.
 6. `$TMP_PATH/COVRED/` contains different global statistics computed for each segment.

-Besides the features, PCA and ICA transformation are computed for each subject, and the transformation matrices are stored at:
+Besides the features, PCA and ICA transformations are computed for each subject, and the transformation matrices are stored at:

 - `$TMP_PATH/PCA_TRANS`